-Table 1.1 Scheduled monthly flow releases from Coquitlam Dam under Treatments 1 and 2 of the Coquitlam River Water Use Plan (BC Hydro 2003a) Table 2.1 Water column visibility (m) at permanent measurement points at index sites A-E and surveyor 'guesstimates' of observer efficiency for Chum salmon (see Section 2.1.2) during surveys of the Coquitlam River for the 2013 brood year Table 2.2 Averages and absolute ranges for observer efficiency estimates (proportion of live salmon present that are visually detected) derived from mark-recapture experiments, and subjective 'guesstimates' of observer efficiency made by the survey crew for the same surveys during which the mark-recapture experiments occurred (see Section 2.1.2) Table 2.3 Estimated average proportion of Chum, Pink, Coho and Chinook salmon spawning populations present at each index site (A-E) and at non-index (NI) sites during 2002-2013 83 Table 2.4 Annual escapement estimates and the mean escapement estimates for Treatment 1 and 2 for Chum, Pink, Coho and Chinook salmon for the years 2002-2013 Table 2.5 Adult spawning distribution by habitat type during Treatment 1 and 2, and the 2008 transition year.
+Table 1.1 Scheduled monthly flow releases from Coquitlam Dam under Treatments 1 and 2 of the Coquitlam River Water Use Plan (BC Hydro 2003a) Table 2.1 Water column visibility (m) at permanent measurement points at index sites A-E and surveyor 'guesstimates' of observer efficiency for Chum salmon (see Section 2.1.2) during surveys of the Coquitlam River for the 2014 brood year Table 2.2 Averages and absolute ranges for observer efficiency estimates (proportion of live salmon present that are visually detected) derived from mark-recapture experiments, and subjective 'guesstimates' of observer efficiency made by the survey crew for the same surveys during which the mark-recapture experiments occurred (see Section 2.1.2) Table 2.3 Estimated average proportion of Chum, Pink, Coho and Chinook salmon spawning populations present at each index site (A-E) and at non-index (NI) sites during 2002-2014 82 Table 2.4 Annual escapement estimates for Chum, Pink, Coho and Chinook salmon for the years 2002-2014.
+Table 2.5 Adult spawning distribution by habitat type during Treatment 1 and 2, and the 2008 transition year.
 Treatment 2 flows were initiated October 22, 2008.
 Proportions shown are calculated based on counts of actively spawning fish only, during surveys when all five index sites were completed.
-M/S = mainstem, NOC = natural off-channel, OCR = off-channel restoration site, and OCC = off-channel sites combined Table 3.1 Survey dates with raw counts of Steelhead redds, estimated new redds, and live adult counts for all surveys during 2005-2014.
+M/S = mainstem, NOC = natural off-channel, OCR = off-channel restoration site, and OC = off-channel sites combined.
+Table 3.1 Survey dates with raw counts of Steelhead redds, estimated new redds, and live adult counts for all surveys during 2005-2014.
 Estimated new redds includes the sum of the raw count and the estimated number of redds that were constructed and then obscured by substrate movement prior to a scheduled survey, based on a redd survey life model Table 3.2 Summary statistics for Steelhead escapement to Coquitlam River during 2005-2014 based on redd counts.
-Minimum and maximum range in escapement reflects uncertainty about the number of redds constructed by each female, and about sex ratio (see Section 3.1.4) 106 Table 4.1 Summary of habitat data for night snorkeling and day electrofishing sites in Coquitlam River in 2014 Table 4.2 Summary of mark-recapture results and snorkeling detection probability estimates for 16 sites in Coquitlam River combined for all years (2007-2013) Table 4.3 Estimates of juvenile fish density, standing stock, and 95% confidence intervals by species and age class in Coquitlam River during 2006-2014.
+Minimum and maximum range in escapement reflects uncertainty about the number of redds constructed by each female, and about sex ratio (see Section 3.1.4) 105 Table 4.1 Summary of habitat data for night snorkeling and day electrofishing sites in Coquitlam River in 2015 Table 4.2 Summary of mark-recapture results and snorkeling detection probability estimates for 16 sites in Coquitlam River collected 2007-2013 Table 4.3 Estimates of juvenile fish density, standing stock, and 95% confidence intervals by species and age class in Coquitlam River during 2006-2015.
 Estimates were derived from night snorkeling counts with the exception of 2011 Steelhead (0+)